 Public discussion of the subject is no longer a seen as a taboo that risks essential research funding or even threatens to end a career.
-Numerous peer reviewed scientific publications openly explore aging, and discuss ideas about possible interventions that a mere decade ago could have ended a career.
+Numerous peer reviewed scientific publications openly explore aging, and discuss ideas about possible interventions that a mere decade ago were dismissed as impossible.

-Aubrey created and leads the SENS Research Foundation, an organization that, along with its parent non-profit foundation Methuselah have helped move the goal of rejuvenation technology closer to being a reality.
+Aubrey created and leads the SENS Research Foundation, an organization that, along with its parent non-profit foundation Methuselah, has helped move the goal of rejuvenation technology closer to being a reality.

 The tide is turning

-Many years ago for Aubrey proposed that removing senescent cells could be an approach to treating aging, this was dismissed by many in the research community a mere decade ago despite the evidence that senescent cells played a key role in aging.
+Many years ago, for example, Aubrey proposed that removing senescent cells could be an approach to treating aging.
+This idea was dismissed by many in the research community only a decade ago, despite the evidence that senescent cells played a key role in aging.

-This has changed and therapies to clear senescent cells from old tissues have been demonstrated to improve health and even increase lifespan in mouse studies studies, and three biotech companies, Unity Biotechnology, Oisin Biotechnologies and Cellage, are working on bringing these treatments to the clinic.
+Now this has changed, and therapies to clear senescent cells from old tissues have been demonstrated to improve health and even increase lifespan in mouse studies, and three biotech companies, Unity Biotechnology, Oisin Biotechnologies and Cellage, are working on bringing these treatments to the clinic.

-In addition to these groups there is also the Major Mouse Testing Program who are also conducting research in the field thanks to succesful community fundraising last year on Lifespan.io and is exploring the effects of senolytics on stem cell populations.
+In addition to these groups, Major Mouse Testing Program is also conducting research in the field thanks to successful community fundraising last year on Lifespan.io and is exploring the effects of senolytics on stem cell populations.

 Dr. de Grey is often accused of encouraging fanciful ideas about living forever and immortality, something that dogs his every step and has for the last decade or more.
-In fact Aubrey is far more grounded in reality and actual science.
-He is not a fan of the word immortality because it gives the completely wrong idea about the field of rejuvenation biotechnology and its aims:
+In fact, Aubrey is far more grounded in reality and actual science.
+He is not a fan of the word immortality, because it gives a completely wrong idea about the field of rejuvenation biotechnology and its aims:

 The world of medicine is changing and whilst it has been an uphill battle to bring about a change in how we view and treat age-related diseases, the tide has finally began to turn and we should remember the contribution trailblazers like Dr. Aubrey de Grey have made for scientific progress.